Skip to Main Content

 On the contrary, life insurance premiums can be based on factors like your age, health and occupation.
 Many life insurance companies require you to undergo a physical exam, and certain medical conditions can mean the insurer might deny you coverage.

-MPI vs. life insurance cost
+Mortgage protection insurance vs. life insurance cost

-The monthly premium for a MPI policy can range from as little as $5 per month to $100 per month.
+The monthly premium for an MPI policy can range from as little as $5 per month to $100 per month.
 By comparison, life insurance premiums vary widely based on the provider, policy and individual covered.

-MPI vs. life insurance benefit amount
+Mortgage protection insurance vs. life insurance benefit amount

-With most MPI policies, the benefit shrinks as you pay down your mortgage and the coverage ends once you pay off the loan.
+With most MPI policies, the benefit shrinks as you pay down your mortgage, and the coverage ends once you pay off the loan.
 In contrast, most traditional life insurance death benefits retain their value as long as the policy is active.

-“With traditional term or permanent life insurance, the amount of coverage does not decrease and you control the policy,” says Dorow.
+“With traditional term or permanent life insurance, the amount of coverage does not decrease, and you control the policy,” says Dorow.

-MPI vs. life insurance payout
+Mortgage protection insurance vs. life insurance payout

-With life insurance, your beneficiaries receive a death benefit that can be used to pay the policy holder’s mortgage balance or for any other purpose.
-The payout for mortgage protection insurance goes directly toward paying off the policy holder’s mortgage.
+With life insurance, your beneficiaries receive a death benefit that can be used to pay the policyholder’s mortgage balance or for any other purpose.
+The payout for mortgage protection insurance goes directly toward paying off the policyholder’s mortgage.

 Should you choose mortgage protection insurance or life insurance?